 - Having a written risk assessment helps your group to take joint responsibility for risk.
 Doing a risk assessment provides an opportunity to discuss hazards and make joint decisions about them.
 You can then take shared responsibility for these decisions.
 In the bouncy castle example above, a written risk assessment, agreed by the whole group, sets out how many children are allowed on the bouncy castle at one time.
 This means that each volunteer who takes a turn supervising the castle can enforce the rule knowing they have the support of the group.

 - Having a written risk assessment saves you from having to make the same decisions again and again.
 If a new volunteer takes over running something for your group, having a written risk assessment already in place will mean that they don’t have to spend lots of time (and trial and error) learning what the hazards are and how to avoid them.
 You have already done this work, and they can use your risk assessment to make use of your knowledge and experience.

 - Funders often want you to do a risk assessment.
 If you apply for grant funding, your funder may want to see a copy of a risk assessment.

 - It may be difficult to make an insurance claim without a risk assessment.
-If you have public liability insurance, and want to make a claim because there has been an accident, you will probably need to prove that you did everything you could reasonably have done to avoid the accident.
+If you have public liability or employer’s liability insurance, and want to make a claim because there has been an accident, you will probably need to prove that you did everything you could reasonably have done to avoid the accident.
 Having a written risk assessment can help to provide this evidence.
 This will only work if you stick to the decisions written in your risk assessment though!
-There’s no point having a risk assessment that says you will put soft mats in front of a bouncy castle, if you actually never do this.
+There’s no point having a risk assessment that says you will put soft mats in front of a bouncy castle if you actually never do this.